 In most states throughout the country, including Minnesota, “implied consent” laws.

-Implied consent refers to the implicit agreement that all motorists make—by driving on roads in Minnesota—to consent to take a chemical test to determine the presence of alcohol or drugs.
+When a person has a state driver's license, he/she automatically provides consent to BAC chemical testing.
 In other words, it is mandatory for a driver to submit to testing if law enforcement has enough probable cause for a DWI arrest.

-Furthermore, if a driver refused to take a preliminary breath test (PBT), had a PBT reading of .08% or more, or was involved in a crash involving property damage, injury, or death, then he or she is required to submit to testing.
+Furthermore, if a driver declines taking a preliminary breath test, had a PBT reading of .08% or more, or was involved in a crash involving property damage, injury, or death, then he or she is required to submit to testing.

 Consequences for Test Refusal

-The civil/administrative penalty for chemical test refusal results in a loss of your driver’s license for one to six years.
-The length of the revocation or cancelation period depends on the driver’s DWI history or driving record.
+The civil penalty for chemical test refusal results in license suspension between one and six years, depending on your criminal history.
 Test refusal can result in a longer suspension period compared to failing a chemical test.